madsbuch/blog/_posts/2016-02-20-100-days-of-fibonacci-day-10-python.md

 uses strict evaluation: All terms are evaluated.
 The set of naturals is infinite and hence the computation will not halt.

-The last formulation is, however, indeed possible to formulate in programming.
+The last formulation is, however, possible to formulate in programming.
 We just need a lazy evaluated language.
 As such we can formulate it, and use it, in the Haskell programming language.
-Following works given we have an implementation of the `fib` function:
+Following works given an implementation of the `fib` function:

 {% highlight haskell %}